IP Address & Network

 Wi-Fi 6 (802.11ax)

-Up to 9.6 Gbps.
+Up to 9.6 Gbps (theoretical).
 Stable performance even in congested environments.
-Currently the mainstream standard.
+The most widely deployed generation as of 2026.

 Wi-Fi 6E